agsup/quartz/content/notes/Spring 2024/Music History II/chap 19 notes.md

+# Chapter 19 Assignment 1

-Chapter 19 Assignment: answer the following question with a response of approximately one page of double-spaced text.
+answer the following question with a response of approximately one page of double-spaced text.

 Beginning with his position in Arnstadt, detail the five different positions that J.S.
 Bach held during his adult life.
 Describe his duties/responsibilities and describe how the various demands and circumstances of each position affected his compositional output.